 How to grow grass

-The best, and most cost-effective solution is to grow your own grass from seed.
-Not only is it kinder on your wallet, it is also more effective in trickier areas of the lawn such as slopes or corners.
+The best and most cost-effective solution is to grow your own grass from seed.
+Not only is it kinder on your wallet, but it is also more effective in trickier areas of the lawn such as slopes or corners.

 Consider aspects such as; drainage in your garden, whether your lawn is on a slope, how large the bare area/s are, and which areas are shady or susceptible during a period of drought.